 General Submission Guidelines

-At Fidelia’s Sisters, we look for work that is fresh, insightful, and thought-provoking.
+At Fidelia’s, we look for work that is fresh, insightful, and thought-provoking.
 Successful submissions will be those that make us think, whether or not we agree with the author or artist.
 Prophetic pieces that speak to the trials and tribulations of ministry are welcome and appreciated, so long as they do not devolve into whining.
 We love the church, even as we know that ministry presents its challenges regardless of one’s age, denomination or ministry context.

 While we recognize that many issues cross these demographic lines, our primary focus is to provide a place for the younger generation of clergy women to speak and be heard.
 Writers and artists who fall outside the young clergy women category whose work fits the above description are also welcome to submit articles for consideration, though young clergy women will be given preference in most instances.

-All of the articles submitted to Fidelia’s Sisters are licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+All of the articles submitted to Fidelia’s are licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 All submissions remain property of the individual writers which The Young Clergy Women Project has the exclusive privilege to publish and publicize throughout our communication channels including Facebook and Twitter.

 We prefer that writers utilize their own names but recognize that there are circumstances when to do so would jeopardize aspects of an individual’s professional or personal life.
 We therefore will publish submissions with a name withheld under the following conditions: